If interested, Eric is currently shopping two feature-length screenplays:

 “If we listened to our intellect, we’d never have a love affair.
 We’d never have a friendship.
 We’d never go in business because we’d be cynical: ‘It’s gonna go wrong.’
 Or ‘She’s going to hurt me.’
 Or ‘I had a couple of bad love affairs so therefore …’ Well, that’s nonsense.
 You’re going to miss life.
 You’ve got to jump off the cliff all the time and build your wings on the way down.”

 Born and raised in Slinger, Wisconsin.
 Eric began writing at the tender age of 6 with stories about his pet mouse, Eddie.
+He wrote his first rap, called "Chipmunk," at the prestigious age of 8.
+He started his first novel at 12, but soon abandoned the project.
 He won a number of scholarships for writing during high school and went to the University of Wisconsin-Madison to pursue a career in creative writing.
-Graduating in 2012 with a degree in poetry, Eric worked odd jobs as he pursed his craft.
-He wrote his first novel Women & Whiskey in 2013 and spent many years, too many years, editing it before moving on to screenwriting.
-In 2017, he moved to Brooklyn, NY to further his career and change his scenery.
+Graduating in 2012 with a BA in partying, I mean poetry, Eric worked odd jobs as he pursued his craft.
+While serving tables for a country club, he finished his first novel Women & Whiskey in 2013.

-Eric has backpacked through 26 different countries.
+Eric backpacked through 26 different countries.
 He's lived in Yellowstone National Park for a summer.

-When not creative writing, Eric helps businesses with their copywriting and voice acts in commercials and narrations.
-He also runs a dogwalking business in Brooklyn, NY.
+When not writing, Eric voice acts in commercials and narrations.
+He also runs a dogwalking business in Brooklyn, NY called All-Weather Dogz.